Ficus racemosa

-Ficus racemosa, the cluster fig, red river fig or gular, is a species of plant in the family Moraceae.
-It is native to Australia and tropical Asia.
-It is a fast-growing plant with large, very rough leaves, usually attaining the size of a large shrub, although older specimens can grow quite large and gnarled.
-It is unusual in that its figs grow on or close to the tree trunk, termed cauliflory.

-The fruits are commonly eaten as a vegetable after the seeds have been discarded, and made into stir-fries and curries.
-The fruits are a favourite staple of the common Indian macaque.
-It serves as a food plant for the caterpillars of the two-brand crow butterfly (Euploea sylvester) of northern Australia.
+Ficus racemosa, the cluster fig, red river fig or gular (Hindi: गूलर), is a species of plant in the mulberry family Moraceae.
+It is native to tropical Asia and Australia.
+It is a fast-growing plant with large, very rough leaves, attaining the size of a large shrub, or even larger in old specimens.
+A distinctive feature of its growth habit is the cauliflorous nature of its fruiting — the syconia (figs) grow in dense clusters directly from the trunk and larger branches.
+The ripe figs are a favourite food of the rhesus macaque, and the plant also serves as a host for the caterpillars of the two-brand crow butterfly (Euploea sylvester) of northern Australia.